jmiddleton/orders-restful-example/README.md

 ### Example Use Case

 In this example, the API allows clients to access order information using different optimizations based on the client type and requirement.
 If the client is a mobile application, then filtering can be applied on the response payload to return only certain attributes and not the full content.
-On the other hand, full response content can be retrieved for third party or internal applicaitons who need to more details.
+On the other hand, full response content can be retrieved for third party or internal applications who need to more details.

 The following retrieve options are available:

 - Filtering fields: using the query parameter "fields", the client app can define which attributes of the order will be returned.
 This improves network and application performance as only the required attributes are processed.

 - Using ETag and If-None-Match headers: the client app can use the values of ETag and If-None-Match to see if updated or new orders have been created from the last request.
 If the value of ETag is different to a second request, the new orders will be returned, otherwise 304 (Not Modified) with empty body will be returned.
-This mecanism reduce network bandwith and improve performance making client applications more stable.
+This mechanism reduces network bandwidth and improve performance making client applications more stable.

 - If neither filtering nor headers are passed, the full list will be returned.